-Anyone who has played competitive sports through adolescence and into adulthood, knows that there are days and times that you are fatigued, sore and in some cases injured.
+Anyone who has played competitive sports knows that there are days and times that you are fatigued, sore and in some cases, even injured.
 Sports are demanding!
 Many high school and collegiate sports require practicing or playing games 6 days a week over the course of a 3-4 month season.
 Because of this, athletes not only have to build their bodies to be stronger in order to be above these demands before the season starts, they also need to keep that strength during the season in order to stay healthy and performing at a high level.
 Now you may be thinking that there are examples of athletes who only work on their sport skill and don't train to increase strength, speed or power in the off-season and certainly not during the season.
 You are correct.
 There are some high school athletes and much fewer college athletes who take this practice only approach to their sport.
 Anecdotally, those athletes are one's with a much greater risk of getting hurt and/or struggle with their performance due to the fact that it's hard for their body to keep up with the demands of playing and practicing almost everyday for 3-4 months.
 While nothing replaces the need to practice and develop the skills required to play a particular sport at a high level, developing strength that allows for better control of muscles, greater work capacity and ability to generate higher forces and power, not only can enhance skills but will create the resiliency needed to repeat those skills over a longer period of time.
 If you're injured and can't play or practice, or you're constantly sore and fatigued, it's nearly impossible for most athletes to play at a high level let alone improve in their respective sport.

 So without question, the off-season is the most important time of the year to increase strength and prepare the body for the demands of a competitive season but an in-season training program in many ways can be equally impactful to the health and performance of an athlete and a team.
 For one, by continuing to train during the season, it helps maintain the levels of strength, power and speed acquired in the off-season.
 If the body is not stressed to maintain certain exercise loads and volumes, then it will begin to diminish over time and therefore the athlete can get weaker and potentially more susceptible to injuries and reduced skill.
 Two, training can help with muscle recovery by increasing blood flow, range of motion and neurological stimulus, which in return can promote rebuilding and regeneration of damaged muscle tissue.
 Lastly, an in-season training program when adjusted and applied inconsideration to an athlete's needs (e.g. the high school athlete example shared in the beginning), can instill confidence through the preparation and support.
 (1)